bruceravel/demeter/documentation/Artemis/startup/main.rst

 data list.
 In this case, the list will contain recently imported :demeter:`atoms`, :demeter:`feff`, or CIF files.

-You may also drag CIF, :demeter:`atoms` input, or :demeter:`feff` input files from your computer's file manager and drop them onto the :demeter:`feff` list.
+You may also :mark:`drag,..` drag CIF, :demeter:`atoms` input, or :demeter:`feff` input files from your computer's file manager and drop them onto the :demeter:`feff` list.

 Fit information